stanislas-brossette/PlantCareTracker/README_android.md

    ```
 4. From Android Studio you can build and run the application on a device or emulator.

-The backend API must be hosted separately and reachable from the device running the app.

-## Configure API URL
-Edit `public/config.js` to point to your server's IP address and port.
-By default it uses `http://192.168.1.72:2000`.
+The backend API is served by the same Express app that hosts the frontend on port **2000**.
+Make sure your device can reach `http://<your-lan-ip>:2000/` on the same Wi‑Fi network when testing.

 ## Offline Mode
 The Android build caches plant data, images and button state using Capacitor's